PSI to Bar Converter

 Bar to PSI Conversion

 Looking to convert Bar to PSI instead?
-Use the swap button above to switch the conversion direction.
-The formula for Bar to PSI is simply: multiply the Bar value by 14.5038 to get PSI.
-For example, 2.5 Bar × 14.5038 = 36.26 PSI.
+Use the swap button above or open the dedicated Bar to PSI converter.

 Frequently Asked Questions